GoAuditsGoAudits

 • Tailor fire extinguisher inspection processes, including adjusting inspection intervals, setting up task reminders, or customizing inspection checklists.

-• GoAudits fire extinguisher inspection app is available in six different languages.
+• GoAudits inspection app is available in six different languages.

 • With the ability to function offline, perform fire extinguisher checks even in areas with limited connectivity to the internet, ensuring no aspect of fire safety is overlooked.